hu3mann/dDd-dev-env/README.md

    ```bash
    export DEV_DATA_PATH=/path/to/your/dDd-Dev
    ```
-   By default, the script will mount `/Volumes/dDd-Dev`.
+   By default, the script will mount the parent directory of this repository (i.e. your data root).

 3. Run the helper script to pull the latest image and start an interactive shell:
    ```bash